base-angewandte/base-docs/docs/source/index.rst

-Welcome to base Angewandte's documentation!
+Welcome to base Angewandte's Documentation!
 ===========================================

 This is the entry point for the documentation of all our applications.
 While every app has its own specific docs,